 Intracranial stenting is a minimally invasive that opens up very narrowed arteries inside the skull that supply the brain.

 When the narrowing of the artery is significant (greater than 70% decrease in diameter) or if the narrowing is causing symptoms (strokes or mini-strokes) despite medical treatment, then intracranial angioplasty with or without stenting is recommended.

 When a small balloon is used to slowly open up an artery that is narrowed by “plaque” (artherosclerosis), the procedure is called an angioplasty.

-The doctor places a small plastic tube (catheter) throught the artery in the groin and guides it, using x-ray, into the arteries in the neck.
-After taking pictures of the artery of interest and measuring the lenght of the narrowed part of the artery, the doctor will choose the correct size of balloon or stent to use.
-The ballon and/or stent is then delivered carefuly under x-ray guidance to the area of narrowing and used to open up the artery.
+The doctor places a small plastic tube (catheter) through the artery in the groin and guides it, using x-ray, into the arteries in the neck.
+In the wake of taking images of the supply route of the artery and estimating the length of the artery, the doctor will pick the right size of the inflatable or stent to utilize.
+The ballon and/or stent is then delivered carefully under x-ray guidance to the area of narrowing and used to open up the artery.

 The technical success rate is over 95%.

-The risk rate of the procedure ranges from 3-10% depending upon the overall medical condition, the patient location of the narrowing and other facts unique to each patient.
-The doctor will carefully weigh the risk of the disease against the risk of the procedure.
+The risk rate of the technique ranges from 3-10% relying on the medical condition, the patient location of the narrowing and other certainties is different from patient to patient.
+The specialist will cautiously weigh the danger of the sickness against the disease.
 If the risk of the disease outweighs the risks of the procedure, then the procedure is recommended.
-Our doctors go over the risks and natural history of each patient’s disease and the benefis and risks treatment with each patient in detail.
-Each patient is unique and deserves an indepth analysis and discussion of their unique condition.

 - Intracranial Atherosclerosis